-Wedding Prep: Kick Start Your Fitness and Beauty Regimen
+Wedding Prep: Kick Start Your Health and Beauty Regimen

 Soon after getting engaged, you should sit down for a long, romantic evening with your agenda/journal and get to work on a wedding prep beauty schedule.
 What are some goals you have for yourself during this season?
 I mean, obviously, planning your wedding is goal #1, but the status of “engaged” doesn’t just end with “ – to be married.”
 Right now, you should focus on being engaged with every part of your LIFE!
 Prepare your body, heart, mind and soul for your greatest endeavor yet – marriage.

 Why start now?
 Whether your engagement season is four months long or 24 months long, you’ll want to begin wedding prep as soon as possible.
 And, in order to truly take advantage of every day, you need to have a plan from the get-go.
 Live out your engagement with intentionality so that you can look back and be proud of what you’ve accomplished.